epfldata/mv3c/lms/tpcc/README.txt

 ddbt.tpcc.tx4: implementation with indices on the combination of key and value (for more efficient slice operations) ddbt.tpcc.tx5: specific data-structures for Min-Max queries (using SortedSet instead of HashSet) ddbt.tpcc.tx6: using SharedData only through its interface ddbt.tpcc.tx7: again, using generic data structures for implementing MVCC.
-This version only contains the stubs
+This version only contains the stubs for implementing MVCC. ddbt.tpcc.tx8: tx7 with MVCC implementation